leulyk/alx-backend-python/README.md

 # Backend development

-> This repository for learning backend development with JavaScript
+> This repository for learning backend development with Python